open-policy-agent/opa/site/documentation/references/rest/index.md

 - **404** - not found
 - **500** - server error

-If other policy modules in the same package depend on rules in the module to be deleted, the server will return 400.
+If other policy modules in the same package depend on rules in the policy module to be deleted, the server will return 400.

 ## Data API